Copyright © 2023 Sked social. All rights reserved.

-Using one of the above Link in Bio tools is a great way to maximize the one link you’re allowed in your Instagram bio.
+Using one of the above link in bio tools is a great way to maximise the one link you’re allowed in your Instagram bio.
 However, there are a few other best practices that you should be aware of.

 For starters, just because most tools offer the option to use unlimited links doesn’t mean you should.
 As with anything, way too many calls to action will confuse your followers.
 This will ultimately make them leave without doing anything.

-We recommend sticking with five or less links on your landing page.
+We recommend sticking with five or fewer links on your landing page.
 This way you aren’t presenting your followers with an overwhelming amount of options.

 You also want to know how successful your links are.
 So it’s smart to use tracking links to see which ones are generating the most traffic for you.

 Finally, you’ll have limited text real estate on each of your link buttons.
 Make it straightforward and catchy enough to inspire action.
 This way users will actually know what they’re clicking on.